Some Spark Xtra Mail users collateral damage in war on DDoS attacks

 Efforts to deflect a DDoS attack - which tries to overwhelm a site with automated connection requests, as afflicted Spark customer the NZX from last Tuesday to Monday this week as an offshore attacker struck, often involve blocking traffic from ranges of IP address, usually from overseas.

 Xtra Mail user Vinay Kumar, contacting the Herald via a Gmail address, said he had been unable to access the service from August 30 (Sunday) up to and including the morning of September 2 (today).
+It came back online around midday.

-He was in Fiji, and said he relied on Xtra Mail for connectivity.
+He was in Fiji, and said he relied on Xtra Mail for connectivity, he told the Herald.
+He worked as a "lawyer turned businessman and currently managing a business in retail and wholesale in Fiji," after moving there from Auckland five years ago.

 "During this pandemic our reliance on email and web mail for work is become much more critical and Spark needs to understand that," said Kumar, who added he had been a Spark customer for 25 years.